Sobansaud/oops-task/README.md

 Streamlit: For building the web app and displaying the user interface.

-Python: The core programming language, leveraging OOP to ensure clean, modular, and scalable code.

-Pandas: For handling and analyzing skill data.

-Plotly: For creating interactive charts and graphs, visualizing the resume score and skills.

-WordCloud: For generating a visual representation of the most common skills found in the resume.

-Matplotlib: For visualizing data, such as the word cloud.

 (Custom OOP Modules:)

 ResumeReader: A class for extracting text from PDF resumes using OOP techniques.